CausalRAG2: Hierarchical Causal Knowledge Graph Design for RAG: Algorithm Details of CausalRAG2

 \subsection{Graph Construction}

 \paragraph{Entity Extraction and Deduplication.} The base graph $H_0$ is constructed by processing text chunks using LLM.
-We utilize the prompt shown in Appendix \ref{Fig:app_prompt_IE}, adapted from \cite{edgeLocalGlobalGraph2024}, to extract entities and relations (see prompts in \cref{Fig:app_prompt_IE}).
+We utilize the prompt shown in Figure \ref{Fig:app_prompt_IE}, adapted from \cite{edgeLocalGlobalGraph2024}, to extract entities and relations.
 Since raw extractions from different chunks inevitably contain duplicates (e.g., ``J. Biden'' vs. ``Joe Biden''), we employ a two-stage deduplication strategy.
 First, we perform surface-level canonicalization using fuzzy string matching.
 Second, we use embedding similarity to identify semantically identical nodes, merging their textual descriptions and pooling their supporting evidence edges.

 \paragraph{Hierarchical Partitioning.} We employ the Leiden algorithm \cite{traagLouvainLeidenGuaranteeing2019} to maximize the modularity $Q$ of the partition.
 We recursively apply this partitioning to build bottom-up levels $H_1, \dots, H_L$, stopping when the summary of a module fits within a single context window.